Are you wondering what the ideal temperature should you set for your thermostat in the winter season?

 Open up your blinds or drapes on sunny days so you can capture and enjoy the free heat.
 This isn’t much different than the greenhouse effect that heats up the inside of your car too much in the summer, except this time you want it.
 If you have south-facing windows, keep them squeaky clean so the light can come through.
 Remember that you should close your blinds or drapes once the sun sets though.

 If you want some extra heat, try a humidifier.
 Water volume in the air retains heat, which is why air conditioning units focus so hard on dehumidifying the air.
 However, winter air is often very dry, without moisture to hold the heat you want.
 So, consider adding a humidifying element to your heating system.
 Other ways to add moisture to the air include the use of aquariums, houseplants, or just hanging wet clothes to air dry in bathrooms rather than using a dryer.

-Close your garage door in order to trap heat in.
+Close your garage door in order to trap heat.
 In the winter months, your garage door should be closed as tightly as possible, as often as you can.
-If you do so, you’ll keep a pocket of warmer air on the garage-side of the house, which can act as a buffer of insulation from the outside’s colder air.
+If you do so, you’ll keep a pocket of warmer air on the garage side of the house, which can act as a buffer of insulation from the outside’s colder air.

 At Comfy Home Corner we are dedicated to providing the best tips and product reviews to assist you with creating a better environment for your home.